c1cada-d3v/AVERY-Documentation/README.md

 This project began in the summer of 2021 when I was about sixteen years old.
 Avery was not intended to be my high school senior engineering project, but I adopted him as such after his prototype was built.

-His final version was "finished" in Spring of 2023 in time for the project presentation.
+It took roughly two years to complete him working on and off during the school year, and there is so much I wish I could have gone back and added.
+His final version was "finished" in Spring of 2023 in time for my presentation.

-This page is an old project breakdown and includes more detailed documentation on the technologies I used to make this project.
-Thank you!
+Consider this page is an old project breakdown and includes more detailed documentation on the technologies I used to make him.
+Thank you.